vinhsuhi/LD3/README.md

 ### ⚠️ Different FID Scores

 It is important to note that FID (Fréchet Inception Distance) scores can vary significantly depending on the processing pipeline used.
-To ensure transparency and reproducibility, our framework provides a script `compute_fid.py` that supports FID evaluation for both EDM (Explicit Diffusion Models) and Latent-Diffusion methods.
+To ensure transparency and reproducibility, our framework provides a script `compute_fid.py` that supports FID evaluation for both EDM and Latent-Diffusion.

 ### 📌 How FID Evaluation Works